NielsIH/ImageMapper/docs/marker-migration-spec.md

 17. User places 3 reference markers sequentially on the destination map at equivalent locations
     - Each placement is guided by memory of the reference images seen in gallery
     - System provides visual feedback: numbered markers (1, 2, 3) on map
-    - User can reposition markers using existing marker movement functionality
+    - User can reposition markers using existing marker movement functionality (unlock markers first)
     - User cannot delete already placed reference markers during this phase
-18. When the third reference marker is placed, a "Complete Migration" button appears
+18. After the third reference marker is placed, migration action buttons appear in the overlay
+    - "Cancel" button: Ends migration mode and cancels the export (returns to active map with regular markers)
+    - "Export" button: Enables when third reference marker has been placed, starts the actual export (returns to active map with regular markers)

 ### Phase 3: Import and Transform